-There was a handful of faults that would be commonly revealed in the previous system tests.
-These faults have been fixed and are:
+There was a handful of faults that were commonly revealed in the system tests.
+Most essential faults dound and fixed were:

-- User interface would appear "squashed" which severely hindered the usage of Potku, especially the more compact dialogs. - External C programs would not compile as they were received from the customer.
-This resulted in failed test cases for energy spectrum, depth profile and ToF calibration. - Few buttons would not have any functionality attached to them.
+- User interface would appeared "squashed" which severely hindered the usage of Potku, especially the more compact dialogs. - External C programs did not compile directly in the form they were received from the customer.
+This resulted in failed test cases for energy spectrum, depth profile and ToF calibration. - Few buttons did not have any functionality attached to them.
 This was often the case with toolbar buttons, and OK and Cancel buttons.